TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 ## Guidelines

 Think deeply about what I have presented, as well as the way in which I have presented it.
+Go beyond the surface level, but critique the surface level as well.

 Take note of the context in which my work is placed, and consider any relevant subtext.
 Take into account the character or narrative voice that I speak in, and what that tells you about my message.

 For the sake of time, you may assume that what I have presented is exactly what I intended to present.
 Imagine that I have already thought of all other possible routes, and this is the one that I decided upon.
 No level of detail is too high.
 Pick apart my words, exactly as they are written/spoken.

+Challenge the premises that I state or imply or rely upon.
+If there is something important that I missed, that is a weakness of my work, and you should call it out as such.

 Your critique can be dry and thoughtful, or it can be a more artistic response.
 It can be facetious or in good faith.
 It can be a parody or satire.
 Whatever the case, make your point with impact.
 Be bold!

-If there is something important that I missed, that is a weakness of my work, and you should call it out as such.

-Challenge the premises that I state or imply or rely upon.

-Go beyond the surface level, but critique the surface level as well.

-Keep in mind that your critique may be critiqued in return.
+And keep in mind that your critique may be critiqued in return.

 ## Benefits